 Milestones for completion in 2018/19 Performance and commentary Further completion of residential units at Chobham Manor.
 196 homes in blocks 1A, 1D and 1C are all now complete and occupied.
-Block 1B is also complete apart from 1BA which is scheduled for completion in October 2018.
-Completion of construction of the Bobby Moore Academy secondary school site.
-The construction phase on the secondary school commenced in November 2016 and is on schedule to reach practical completion in the next period and meet its opening date of September 2018.
+Block 1B is also complete apart from 1BA which is scheduled for completion in January 2019.
+Phase 2 piling commenced in this period.
+Completion of construction of the Bobby COMPLETE Moore Academy secondary school site.
+The school opened in September 2018.
 Start on site at East Wick and Sweetwater.
-Construction is scheduled to start on site with enabling works due to commence in the next period.
+COMPLETE Enabling work commenced in this period.
 Pudding Mill developer procurement launched.
 Development of business case to commence following agreement of housing strategy with LLDC Board and the GLA.

 Milestones for completion in 2018/19 Performance and commentary Progress development strategy for Bromley by Bow.
-LLDC is working alongside key stakeholders in the area including local landowners and as a result the first two planning applications submitted to the Planning Decisions Committee (by Lindhill and Danescroft) were approved, subject to referral to the GLA.
+LLDC is working alongside key stakeholders in the area including local landowners and as a result the first two planning applications submitted to the Planning Decisions Committee (by Lindhill and Danescroft) were approved and have subsequently been given consent by GLA.
 Dialogue also ongoing with the remaining landowners for the north of the Bromley by Bow area.
 Hackney Wick Neighbourhood Centre development partner procurement underway.
 The procurement strategy to select a development partner was approved by LLDC's Investment Committee in June 2017.
-The aim to is commence procurement in autumn 2018.
+The aim is to commence procurement in the next period.
 Complete the Hackney Wick station improvement works.
 COMPLETE Network Rail completed construction works on the new station entrance which opened on 18 May 2018.
-The remainder of the construction works on the Station are due to be complete by September 2018.
+The remainder of the construction works on the Station are due to be complete by the end of this financial year.
 Progress Stratford Station improvement works.
 Good progress has been made on agreeing a funding package specifically for a new entrance at Carpenters Estate and work is ongoing with TfL on other potential schemes.
 3 Mills river walls repair work undertaken.
-Procurement for a contractor for this work commenced in this period.
+Procurement for a contractor for this work ongoing.
 3 Mills future use agreed.
-Discussions with GLA and partners ongoing ahead of presenting a delivery strategy to the Investment Committee.
+Discussions with GLA and partners ongoing ahead of presenting a delivery strategy to the LLDC Investment Committee.
 Agree delivery strategy with LB Newham for Rick Roberts Way.
 Work continues with joint landowners LB Newham and stakeholders to reach agreement on a delivery strategy and programme ahead of aiming to agree a timeline and objectives.